stttkm/Reksio-Map-Heating-Problem/readme.md

 After a failed attempt the narrator in the game says:

 > 🇵🇱: Rozumiem, ale wiesz co?
-To chyba w cale nie jest takie trudne.
+To chyba wcale nie jest takie trudne.

 > 🏴󠁧󠁢󠁥󠁮󠁧󠁿: I understand, but you know what, I don't think it's that hard at all.